2026 Masters odds, picks: Scottie Scheffler, Rory McIlroy predictions by model that nailed 4 straight winners

 Picks for 2026 Masters golfers and the Masters favorite to win ahead of the year's first major at Augusta National

-Scottie Scheffler became the 18th golfer to win multiple green jackets two years ago, and several players are looking to become No. 19 at the Masters 2026.
-Reigning champion Rory McIlroy is among them, as are Jon Rahm, Hideki Matsuyama, Dustin Johnson and Jordan Spieth.
-Some will make their debuts at Augusta National when the 2026 Masters tees off Thursday, April 9.
-Chris Gotterup and Ben Griffin are hoping to join the three-man club of golfers to win the major in their first appearance.
+The 2026 Masters may look a little different to the most observant of golf fans thanks to a slight change at Augusta National.
+The 17th hole was extended 10 yards as the par 4 is now 450 yards in length.
+That is the only course change for the Masters 2026, compared to last year, as Augusta now plays at 7,565 yards.
+The length of the course is always a talking point as this yardage makes Augusta National the fifth-longest course in play during the 2026 PGA Tour season.

-The top-ranked player in the world, Scheffler is the +500 favorite in the latest 2026 Masters odds.
-Jon Rahm is +950, followed closely by Bryson DeChambeau at +1000.
-McIlroy is +1200 to go back-to-back, with Ludvig Aberg (+1500) and Xander Schauffele (+1600) among the other top Masters contenders.
+Scottie Scheffler ranks 37th on tour in driving distance but still comes in as the +500 favorite per the latest 2026 Masters odds.
+Play begins on Thursday, with other contenders including Jon Rahm (+950), Bryson DeChambeau (+1000) and Rory McIlroy (+1200).
+Aldrich Potgieter, who leads the tour in driving distance, is a +25000 golf longshot to win his first major.
 Before locking in any 2026 Masters picks, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 Now that the 2026 Masters field is locked in, the model simulated the tournament 10,000 times, and the results were surprising.
 Head to SportsLine now to see the projected leaderboard.